Pragmatic Sketching Masterclass (English) – next round starts in autumn 2024

 I will show you HOW I approach drawing things and explain WHY I do it this way.
 Through understanding the WHY behind the HOW you will be able to adapt your sketching to the situation you are using it in and to the goal you want to achieve.
 You’ll build a solid foundation for a thoughtful sketching practice.
 Understanding the fundamental principles and their effects will open up lots of room for structured experimentation and playful exploration on the way to developing your own voice and style.

-Join me and get drawing this October!
+Join me this autumn and get drawing!

 Do you have any more questions?